-The high school and middle school offer a wide variety of hot entrees, sandwiches, salads and made-to-order delibar.
-The following district prices will be in effect during the 2019-2020 school year:
+The high school and middle school offer hot entrees, sandwiches, salads and made-to-order deli bar.
+The following district prices will be in effect during the 2020-2021 school year:

-Program Elementary Secondary Kindergarten Breakfast \$1.85 \$1.95 \$1.60 (Special Ed.
-Full Day) Lunch \$2.85 \$3.05 \$2.60 (Special Ed.
-Full Day) Reduced Price Breakfast \$0.25 \$0.25 \$0.25 (Special Ed.
-Full Day) and Lunch Milk \$0.60 \$0.60 \$0.60 (Kindergarten Snack)
+Program Elementary Secondary

+Breakfast \$1.95 \$2.05

+Lunch \$3.00 \$3.10

+Reduced-Price Breakfast \$0.25 \$0.25

+and Lunch

+Milk/Snack \$0.65 \$0.65

 We encourage you to use myschoolbucks as the best way to add money to your child's lunch account by logging onto www.myschoolbucks.com.
 You will need your child's student ID number, which can be found on the parent portal.
-There you may choose how much money you would like to add to the account.
-Please remember your user name and password, as the district cannot access them.
+There, you may choose how much money you would like to add to the account.
+Please remember your username and password, as the district cannot access them.